graphql-protocols/graphql-protocols/draft/token-request.md

 ## Request flow

 1. Request a token challenge with your identity url and signature.
 This provides you the nonce that you need in order to prevent replay attacks.
-2. Sign the token with your GPG private key and exchange for a short lived token back.
+2. Sign the challenge with your GPG private key and exchange for a short lived token back.

 ```graphql
 mutation(